-This isn't medical advice.
-It's one person's obsessive deep-dive into a condition most doctors don't screen for.
+Obligatory — not medical advice.
+Just my deep-dive into a condition most sleep doctors don't know or recognize.

 UARS sits on the spectrum of sleep-disordered breathing, somewhere between normal and obstructive sleep apnea (OSA).
 The airway doesn't fully collapse like in OSA — instead, it narrows just enough to cause respiratory effort-related arousals (RERAs).
 You don't stop breathing.
 You just work harder to breathe, and your brain wakes you up dozens of times per night without you knowing.

 The classic UARS patient looks nothing like the classic OSA patient.
 You can be young, thin, fit, and still have it.
+However, the symptoms can be just as strong, or worse.
 The hallmark symptoms are: chronic daytime fatigue, cognitive fog, attention problems, and unrefreshing sleep despite seemingly adequate hours.

-My sleep study came back with an AHI of 3.2 — technically "normal."
+My first in-lab sleep study came back with an AHI of 3.2 — technically "normal."
 But my RDI was 8.8.
 That gap is the UARS signature: few full apneas, lots of RERAs.
 Most sleep labs only report AHI, which means most UARS cases get missed entirely.
+A RERA means that you were woken up due to a breathing related event.

-In 2019, I moved into an apartment with a severe dust mite problem.
+It wasn't until 2019 after my freshman year of college, that the symptoms really intensified.
+I moved into an apartment with a severe dust mite problem.
 Within months I developed chronic nasal congestion, and my sleep quality tanked.
-The congestion caused my inferior turbinates to enlarge — and they never fully went back to normal, even after I moved out and the allergies improved.
+The congestion caused my inferior turbinates to enlarge, and they never fully went back to normal, even after I moved out and the allergies improved.

 I saw allergists, ENTs, and sleep specialists before finally landing on UARS as the root cause.
 Everything else was a red herring.